berndporr/pi-pico-freertos-starter/README.md

     States are key for realtime processing which are changed by external events and internal ones.

 ![alt tag](irq.png)
-Figure from: https://deepwiki.com/FreeRTOS/FreeRTOS-Kernel-Book/2.7-interrupt-management (CC BY-SA 4.0) and see https://www.freertos.org/Documentation/02-Kernel/02-Kernel-features/11-Deferred-interrupt-handling for a detailed description of deferred interrupt handling with tasks.
+Figure [from](https://deepwiki.com/FreeRTOS/FreeRTOS-Kernel-Book/2.7-interrupt-management) (CC BY-SA 4.0) and
+see https://www.freertos.org/Documentation/02-Kernel/02-Kernel-features/11-Deferred-interrupt-handling for a detailed description of deferred interrupt handling with tasks.